commercelayer/commercelayer-docs-resources/line_item_options/object.md

 ---
-description: A comprehensive list of the line item option resource's attributes and relationships.
+description: A comprehensive list of the line item option resource's attributes and relationships
 ---

 # The line item option object